stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Well now it's not really-- You don't have to do it well, it's just a bundle of like, um, [__TIM:__ Sure.] tropes that you slam together and...
+Well now it's not really-- You don't have to do it well, it's just a bundle of, like, [__TIM:__ Sure.] tropes that you slam together and...
 Sorry for everyone who likes Lovecraft, but, fundamentally, I hate you.

 #### TIM